 CBS 6 reached out to the state department of social services and has not heard back.

 A city spokesperson said local social services departments are also responsible for investigating reported theft.
-She a majority of the transactions in question appear to be coming from out of state.
+She said the majority of the transactions in question appear to be coming from out of state.

 Have you been impacted by SNAP benefit fraud?
 Share your voice with the CBS 6 Newsroom.